segunofe/TerraformStartHere/README.md

 **Step-By-Step guide to learning automation (IaC) using Terraform**

-_Challenge_: Automate the provisioning of an S3 bucket and an EC2 instance in AWS
+**Challenge**: Automate the provisioning of an S3 bucket and an EC2 instance in AWS

-_Step 1_: Install Terraform on your laptop
+**Step 1**: Install Terraform on your laptop

 On Windows: https://youtu.be/4yvlR4_5ZF0

-Step 2: On VS Code, create a folder, switch to folder and create the terraform files
+**Step 2**: On VS Code, create a folder, switch to folder and create the terraform files
 ```
 mkdir terraform-project